joesan/ros_project_template/README.md

 An implementation of ROS subscriber publisher node using [ROS tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29)

 ## Pre-requisite
-The project requires ROS kinectic and catkin, and is developed on UBUNTU 16.04 LTS.
+The project requires ROS Neotic and catkin, and is developed on Ubuntu 20.04 LTS.

 To install ROS please follow the tutorial on: http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29